History of the Mali Empire: First Crisis (Note: Periodization of Mali's imperial crises taken from Person, 1981.)

-Second Crisis and Comeback
+Second crisis and comeback

 The Mali Empire once again found itself facing an existential threat in 1534, when Koli Tenguella renewed his assault on Bambuk.
 The emperor Mahmud III, grandson of Mahmud II, again reached out to the Portuguese for support, and may have secured some help defeating the invasion.
 The date of Mahmud's death and identity of his immediate successor are not recorded.
 He may have still been on the throne in 1544 or 1545, (Note: 952 AH) when a Songhai force led by kanfari Dawud sacked the Malian capital (at this point likely Niani) and used the royal palace as a latrine during a brief occupation.
 The Songhai imposed an onerous peace in 1558, pushing their control westwards to the Sansanding and Segou areas, and now-Askia Dawud married the Mansa's daughter.

 Despites these catastrophes, Mali made a comeback in the second half of the 16th century.
 With expansion northwards blocked by the Songhai and the Denianke, the Mansas turned south and west.
 Beginning in 1545, a group of Mande warriors invaded and occupied much of the southwestern coast, led by a Mandinka aristocracy and perhaps directly ordered by the Mansa.
 The Jolof Empire, under pressure from the Denianke for decades, finally fell apart after the 1549 Battle of Danki.
 Mali stepped back into the power vacuum, reinforcing their control over southern Senegambia and the flourishing Atlantic trade.
-The Kingdom of Wuli became the principal Malian vassal in the region thanks to its strategic position at the head of navigation on the Gambia river and the presence of the thriving market of Sutuko.
+The Kingdom of Wuli became the principal Malian vassal in the region thanks to its strategic position at the head of navigation on the Gambia River and the presence of the thriving market of Sutuko.
 On the southern frontier, a Malian force attacked Bighu sometime around 1550, reinforcing the empire's hegemony over the trade routes bringing gold and kola nuts to and from the Akan states and the European trading post at Elmina.
-By the 1570s Mali had even regained enough strength to roll back some of the Songhai gains in the Niger river valley that had been formalized in the humiliating treaty of 1558.